 Arthropod saliva composition varies considerably, and the lesions caused by bites vary from small papules to large ulcers with swelling and acute pain.
 Dermatitis may also occur.
-Most serious consequences result from hypersensitivity reactions or infection; in sensitized people, they can be fatal.
+Most serious consequences result from secondary infection or hypersensitivity reactions, which can be fatal in sensitized people.
 Flea allergens may trigger respiratory allergy even without a bite in some people.

 The location and pattern of wheals and lesions are sometimes diagnostic of the bite source.
 For example, blackfly bites are usually on the neck, ears, and face; flea bites may be numerous, mostly on the feet and legs; and bedbug bites often occur in linear patterns, most commonly on the torso.